mariorobertofortunato/mariorobertofortunato/README.md

 🚀 Jetpack Compose
 📋 SAP BTP SDK

+I am presently engaged in a full-time role as a native Android developer, contributing my expertise to diverse international client projects.
+Simultaneously, I pursue an independent venture as an Android app developer, crafting captivating applications for both recreational and educational purposes.

 My personal portfolio of Android applications include:<br>

-- 🏺"Ascendente", is a free app that calculates an individual's rising sign.
+- "Ascendente", is a free app that calculates an individual's rising sign.
 Currently, it is rapidly approaching 1,000 downloads and is the top recommendation in the Italian store for anyone searching for this type of application.<br>
-- 📝 "Versalist Pro", another free application that provide a powerful and user-friendly tool designed to help create, organise, and manage lists for a wide range of purposes.<br>
+- "Versalist Pro", another free application that provide a powerful and user-friendly tool designed to help create, organise, and manage lists for a wide range of purposes.<br>
-- ✈️ "Travel Check" - WIP 🤫<br>
+- "Travel Check" - WIP 🤫<br>
-- 💸 "Rainy Day" - WIP 🤫<br>
+- "Rainy Day" - WIP 🤫<br>

 🛠️ Here you can find my developer profile on the Google Play store:<br>
 <a href="https://play.google.com/store/apps/developer?id=EvenClose">Even Close on Google Play</a>